Viva Las Vengeance Tour

 The Viva Las Vengeance Tour was the final concert tour by American pop rock band Panic! at the Disco.
-The tour supported the project's seventh studio album Viva Las Vengeance, and visited North America and Europe.
+The tour supported the project's seventh and final studio album Viva Las Vengeance.
 The tour began on September 8, 2022, at the Moody Center in Austin, Texas, and concluded on March 10, 2023, at the AO Arena in Manchester, England.
 The tour was promoted by Live Nation Entertainment and Crush Management.

 On January 24, 2023, frontman Brendon Urie announced that Panic! would be discontinued following the end of the tour, in order to focus on his family.

 Set list

 This set list is representative of the show on February 20, 2023, in Vienna, Austria and may not be representative of all shows on the tour.